Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

 In this section, we compare the projection filter with a bootstrap particle filter with systematic resampling \cite{Chopin2020}.
-The dynamic model considered here is a modified Van-der-Pol oscillator, the standard form of which is widely used as a model for oscillatory processes in physics, electronics, biology, neurology, sociology and economics:
+The dynamic model considered here is a modified Van der Pol oscillator, the standard form of which is widely used as a model for oscillatory processes in physics, electronics, biology, neurology, sociology and economics: